Chelsea draw Brighton battle but furious fans win Super League war | Goal.com

 Thankfully, Chelsea eventually saw sense after 48 hours of madness.
 Just as Cech was calling for calm, it emerged that the Blues were preparing the relevant paperwork to leave the Super League.

-What followed was a mixture of relief and joy – and not just for the Chelsea supporters outside the stadium, who celebrated the news like a last-minute winner, but also every genuine football fan across the globe.
+What followed was a mixture of relief and joy – and not just for the Chelsea supporters outside the stadium, who celebrated the news like a last-minute winner, but also every genuine football fan across the globe as the whole project crumbled.

-Once Chelsea made their move, the dominoes began to fall, with Manchester City quickly confirming their intention to follow suit, Manchester United confirming the resignation of vice-chairman Ed Woodward and Barcelona's members trying to block their participation.
+Indeed, once Chelsea backed down, the dominoes began to fall, with Manchester City quickly confirming their intention to follow suit, Manchester United confirming the resignation of vice-chairman Ed Woodward and Barcelona's members trying to block their participation.

-Chelsea fans would have no real goal to celebrate while watching the 90 minutes that followed, but that hardly mattered.
-The game may have ended 0-0 but the fans continued to celebrate outside.
+Chelsea fans would have no real goal to celebrate while watching the 90 minutes that followed their furious protest, but that hardly mattered.
+The game may have ended 0-0 but the fans continued to celebrate their victory outside.

 The match against Brighton may not have mattered, but the actions of the fans since Sunday certainly did.